hardbyte/rpython-post/readme.md

         # Emit the operator instruction
         if op_type == TokenTypes.MINUS:
             self.emit_byte(OpCode.OP_NEGATE)
 ```

-Here we recurse back into `parse_precedence` to ensure that _whatever_ follows
+Here - before writing the `OP_NEGATE` opcode we recurse back into `parse_precedence`
-the `MINUS` token is compiled - provided it has lower precedence than `unary`.
+to ensure that _whatever_ follows the `MINUS` token is compiled - provided it has
+higher precedence than `unary` - e.g. a bracketed group.
 Crucially at run time this recursive call will ensure that the result is left
 on top of our stack.
 Armed with this knowledge, the `unary` method just
 has to emit a single byte with the `OP_NEGATE` opcode.